What is a box league?

 Promotion & Relegation

-Once a rotation has been completed the top player will be promoted into the box above, the player at the bottom will be relegated to the box below and the remaining players will remain.
-In some circumstances the top or bottom 2 players maybe promoted or relegated so completing as many matches as possible is important.
+Once a rotation has been completed the top 2 players will be promoted into the box above, the 2 players at the bottom will be relegated to the box below and the remaining players will remain.
+In some circumstances the number of players promoted or relegated may change so completing as many matches as possible is important.

 The software TTP (Tennis Tournament Planner) is used to calculate the box league results and standings.
 The organiser reserves the right to vary or amend the rules and regulations as necessary to ensure the smooth running of the league.